-Occupancy and equipment expenses increased \$292 thousand, or 7.55%, from 2015 to 2016.
-The increase in occupancy and equipment expenses was mainly due to the rollout of the ITMs during 2016.
-The ITMs, a new, stateof-the-art technology which replaced the Bank's ATMs, help provide additional convenience by providing teller services from 7 AM to 7 PM Monday thru Saturday.
-We anticipate the addition of the ITMs will create efficiencies going foward.
-Advertising expense increased \$42 thousand from 2015 to 2016.
-Data processing and telecommunication expenses increased \$254 thousand from 2015 to 2016 as a result of updating our systems.
+Occupancy and equipment expenses increased \$326 thousand to \$4.5 million during 2017.
+We incurred lease expense of \$265 thousand during 2017 as a result of the sale lease back transactions.
+The increase in occupancy and equipment expenses was mainly due to the rollout of the ITMs during 2016 in our 19 offices and 4 other locations.
+The ITMs, a new, state-of-the-art technology which replaced the Bank's ATMs, help provide additional convenience by providing teller services from 7 AM to 7 PM Monday through Saturday.
+We anticipate the addition of the ITMs will create efficiencies going forward as usage continues to increase.
+In addition, we have been transitioning our bank branches to the universal banker model.
+This model utilizes staff in multiple job functions versus staffing specialized in one area.
+To help accommodate this model, investments in video conferencing, cash recyclers, and other technological tools have been implemented.
+Although costs have increased, as we continue to grow, these costs should remain relatively constant and staffing costs in this area should decline in the future.